Being assessed by a specialist

 These include:

-The on-road assessment is accompanied by a registered driving instructor and an Occupational Therapist.
+The on-road assessment is conducted by an occupational therapist and a driving instructor may be a present.

 After the assessment